tarantool/doc/doc/contributing/docs/terms.rst

         For example, in Tarantool, we don't use the term "[database] segmentation" to denote what we call "database sharding."
         Although, other authors could do so.
-        Also, there is a term "[database] partitioning" that we use to denote a wider concept, which includes sharding and other things.
+        Also, there is the term "[database] partitioning" that we use to denote a wider concept, which includes sharding and other things.

 ..  _define-terms: